seanmorris/sm-gen/pages/customization.md

 1. Copy the default `templates/page.php` to a new file (e.g. `templates/my-page.php`).
 2. Modify the HTML and Pandoc placeholders as needed.
-3. In your page’s YAML front-matter, set the `template` field.
+3. In your page's YAML front-matter, set the `template` field.
 For example:

    ```markdown
    ---